Staříč: Sights

 The main landmark of Staříč is the Church of the Finding of the Holy Cross.
 It was built in the 16th century and modified in the Baroque style.
 The tower was added in 1757.

-On the Okrouhlá hill is the eponymous observation tower.
+On the hill Okrouhlá is the eponymous observation tower.
 The tower, which is also used for telecommunication purposes, is 55 m high.
 The viewing platform is located at a height of 30 m.